pnugues/petit_larousse_1905/README.md

 @inproceedings{pnugues2022,
   author = {Pierre Nugues},
-  title = {Connecting a French Dictionary from the Beginning of the 20th Century to Wikidata}, year = 2022, booktitle = {Proceedings of LREC 2022}, address = {Marseilles}
+  title = {Connecting a {F}rench Dictionary from the Beginning of the 20th Century to Wikidata}, year = 2022, booktitle = {Proceedings of LREC 2022}, address = {Marseilles}